Prohibited and Restricted Items for Travelers Entering Iran: A Complete Guide

 Precious Metals

 Large quantities of gold, silver, or platinum beyond personal-use allowances require authorization from the Central Bank of Iran.
+Ordinary personal jewelry that you wear or carry for your own use is normally not a concern, but commercial quantities are treated differently.

 Pets and Animals